Delaware Labor Laws Guide

 5. No minor under 16 years of age can work before 6 a.m. and after 9.30 p.m. on school days.
 On non-school days, they can work until 11 p.m.

-6. When school is out (or if the minor is not enrolled in any school), no minor under 16 years of age can work before 6 a.m. and after 11 p.m. on school days.
-They can work 8 hours a day to a total of 40 hours a week.
+6. When school is out (or if the minor isn’t enrolled in any school), no minor under 16 years of age can work before 6 a.m. and after 11 p.m. on school days.
+They can work 8 hours a day for a total of 40 hours a week.

 Every employer needs to obtain a written work permit in order to employ minors.